Creamy Asian Salad Dressing

 This was amazing!
 We did 3 tablespoons of Splenda to keep with keto and it was delicious, thank you!

-Carol Silver
+7. Carol Silver says:

 Just whipped this up for dinner tonight…….it’s SO sweet!